 All non-Federal entities must place into their contracts a provision that all contractors and their successors, transferees, assignees, and subcontractors acknowledge and agree to comply with applicable provisions governing Department and FEMA access to records, accounts, documents, information, facilities, and staff.
-See DHS Standard Terms and Conditions, v 3.0, ¶ XXVI (2013). <a href="Any resultant audit will be confined to those matters connected with the performance of the Agreement, including the costs of administering the Agreement and any overcharges shall be offset against applicable undercharges.
-Audits shall not be required more than once per calendar year.
-All audits are subject to Supplier's reasonable approval, which shall not be unreasonably withheld.
+See_DHS Standard Terms and Conditions, v 3.0, ¶ XXVI (2013).